ashriram/micro50/Review.md

 ---

+<mark> MICRO 2017 will use a revision-based review process like similar to MICRO 2015.
+This document is derived from the MICRO 2015. </mark>

-This webpage outlines the review process for MICRO 2015.
-MICRO 2015 will extend the rebuttal period to three weeks.
+This webpage outlines the review process for MICRO 2017.
+MICRO 2017 will extend the rebuttal period to two weeks (MICRO 2015 set the response period to 3 weeks).
 Authors of highly ranked papers (those that are likely to be discussed at the PC meeting) will be recommended to submit a revised version of the paper based on the suggestions/concerns of the reviewers.
 The review process remains unchanged for the papers that are unlikely to be discussed at the PC meeting (rank 80+ and no champion), whereby the authors are recommended to submit a rebuttal only.
 We discuss the timeline for the review process, and describe the details and decisions during each part of the review process.

 ## Introduction